CyberMiles/blog/content/post/20190523-mainnet-upgrade-en.md

 categories: ["en"]
 ---

 CyberMiles mainnet was sucessfully upgraded without forking on 23th May, following validators' vote.
-With this upgrade to the version v0.1.8-beta, CyberMiles validator and delegator block rewards will be easier to understand and calculate.
-In addition, the CyberMiles Mainnet now allows CMT holders to use CMT Wallet to stake;
+With this upgrade to the version 0.1.8-beta, CyberMiles validator and delegator block rewards will be easier to understand and calculate.
+In addition, the CyberMiles Mainnet now allows CMT holders to use CMT Wallet to stake.

 ### Cancelling the loyalty and diversity factor in reward calculation